vkdinventor/java-code/README.md

 * Check if two given binary trees are identical or not | Iterative & Recursive
 * Calculate height of a binary tree | Iterative & Recursive
 * Delete given Binary Tree | Iterative & Recursive
-* Inorder Tree Traversal | Iterative & Recursive
+* Inorder Tree Traversal | Iterative & Recursive  -> use stack
-* Preorder Tree Traversal | Iterative & Recursive
+* Preorder Tree Traversal | Iterative & Recursive  -> use stack
-* Postorder Tree Traversal | Iterative & Recursive
+* Postorder Tree Traversal | Iterative & Recursive -> use two stack
-* Level Order Traversal of Binary Tree
+* Level Order Traversal of Binary Tree -> queue
 * Spiral Order Traversal of Binary Tree
 * Reverse Level Order Traversal of Binary Tree
 * Print all nodes of a given binary tree in specific order